KG-Development/Airplane/README.md

 currently:

-Input is working with an input flow (the program doesn't wait till the user gives an input)\n Wind resistance is working as an ADT
+Input is working with an input flow (the program doesn't wait till the user gives an input), Wind resistance is working as an ADT,
-Acceleration is working
+Acceleration is working,
-Creating an Airplane config works
+Creating an Airplane config works,
-Printing out all the debug information works
+Printing out all the debug information works,
-The turbines are working (mostly) correctly it prints a ASCII - Cockpit
+The turbines are working (mostly) correctly, it prints a ASCII - Cockpit,